 Figure 9.
 Number of weekly cases per 100,000 inhabitants that is used by different countries to set thresholds for risk zone definitions such as Germany with 50 cases per week and per 100,000 inhabitants (dark red line).
-During the last 2 weeks, the number of weekly cases per 100,000 inhabitants has stabilized at around 700 cases for this week compared to 950 cases two weeks ago.
+During the last 2 weeks, the number of weekly cases per 100,000 inhabitants has reduced to a level just below 500 cases for this week compared to 700 cases two weeks ago.